 Visit Panama, the undiscovered paradise known as “The Bridge of the Americas” where history, culture, nature, and adventure are at your fingertips from cosmopolitan Panama City.
-The main attractions include Panama City, the Panama Canal, exotic beaches, private islands, national parks (25% of the country is set aside as national parks), accessible rain forest, mountain retreats and more.
+The main attractions include Panama City, the Panama Canal, exotic beaches, private islands, national parks (25% of the country is set aside as national parks), accessible rainforests, mountain retreats and more.
 To help you narrow it down, our experts have compiled a list of the best places to visit in Panama!

 The Panama Canal